debsamanta5571-dot/moba-prototype/README.md

         └── minion AI controller / towers
 ```

-Unreal owns possession, `UCharacterMovementComponent`, actor replication, Enhanced Input, UMG, `ServerTravel`, and the three cook targets (game, client, and server).

-The game owns predicted casts, who counts as an enemy, who may spend gold, when the match unlocks, and how a minion picks a target.
-Those rules are C++.
-A Blueprint fills in the data: which four ability classes sit in the slots, plus montage, damage, and icon.

-A new kit is a subclass, and a new hero is mostly a Blueprint.

 Lane AI is `AMobaMinionAIController`.
-The pawn keeps mesh, GAS, montage, and death.
-Aggro, leash, and focus-counting live on the controller, so `Tick` on the character isn't the brain.
-Towers shoot minions first if any are in range.
-If they are already targeting a hero they keep that target; hitting an allied hero still pulls aggro.
+The minion pawn keeps mesh, GAS, montage, and death.
+Aggro, leash, and focus-counting are on the controller.
+Towers shoot the closest enemy minion in range.
+If they are already targeting a hero, they keep that target.
+Hitting an allied hero still pulls aggro.
 The match ends when `AMobaVictoryManager` sees a team tower die.

 ### Extending it

-You can get a long way on the types that are already there.

-To add another ability of a type that already exists, duplicate a `BP_GA_*` and change the numbers, montage, and effects.
-Trace, projectile, ground AoE, beam, and dash are already there.
-Put the class in a slot on the hero.
+To add another ability of an existing type, duplicate a `BP_GA_*` and change the numbers, montage, and effects.
+Trace, projectile, ground AoE, beam, and dash already exist.
+Assign the class to a slot on the hero.

 For a new delivery type, subclass `UMobaGameplayAbility` and implement `PrepareCast` / `OnCastNotify`.
-You inherit prediction, cooldown tags, energy, plant, and the montage notify.
-Don't start from `UGameplayAbility`.
+That keeps prediction, cooldown tags, energy, plant, and the montage notify.
+Starting from `UGameplayAbility` skips all of that.

 A new hero is a Blueprint child of `AMobaBaseCharacter`.
 Fill `AbilitySlots`.
-If the child leaves a slot empty, it copies from the parent CDO.
+Empty slots copy from the parent CDO.
 Mesh, hat, and the shop catalog live on that Blueprint.

-On-hit behavior is an `FMobaEffectSpec`: slow, stun, heal, and haste.
-Damage still goes through `UMobaCombatLibrary::ApplyMobaDamage`, which refuses simulated copies and friendly fire.
+On-hit extras are `FMobaEffectSpec` rows: slow, stun, heal, and haste.
+Damage still goes through `UMobaCombatLibrary::ApplyMobaDamage`, which returns false on simulated copies and friendly fire.

 A lasting stat is a replicated field on `UMobaAttributeSet`.
-Initialize it on the hero CDO, then either read it in the combat library (damage, resist) or add an `EMobaShopStat` case so the shop can buy it.
-Crowd control that lasts a few seconds is not an attribute; it goes on `UMobaStatusComponent`.
+Initialize it on the hero CDO, then read it in the combat library (damage, resist) or add an `EMobaShopStat` case if the shop should sell it.
+Short crowd control belongs on `UMobaStatusComponent`.

-A few things are still hardcoded.
-Two heroes are listed in `GetHeroChoiceCount` / `GetHeroClassAt` (`BP_Brawler`, `BP_Mage`).
+Two heroes are still hardcoded in `GetHeroChoiceCount` / `GetHeroClassAt` (`BP_Brawler`, `BP_Mage`).
 Teams are 1 and 2.
-Montage notifies are `Ability.1` through `Ability.4`, so a fifth slot means a new tag and a HUD slot.
+Montage notifies are `Ability.1` through `Ability.4`.
+A fifth slot needs a new tag and a HUD slot.

 ### Ability core

 `UMobaGameplayAbility` is `InstancedPerActor` and `LocalPredicted`.
 GAS input triggers are cleared.
 Enhanced Input on the pawn presses the spec. `ActivateAbility` does not call `Super`.
-Empty Blueprint Activate graphs set `bHasBlueprintActivate` and would end the ability immediately.
+Super would run an empty Blueprint Activate graph (`bHasBlueprintActivate`) and end the ability immediately.

-The cast path is `PrepareCast`, then `CommitAbility`, then a cooldown tag and a server energy spend, then an optional plant (walk speed), then the montage. `UAnimNotify_AbilityEvent` fires `Ability.1` through `Ability.4`. `UAbilityTask_WaitGameplayEvent` waits for that tag.
-If the montage ends without a notify, the hit still goes out, so a missing notify doesn't eat the cast.
-A listen host plays the montage locally and again from replication. `bCastMontageDone` gates BlendOut and Interrupted so that double play doesn't double-end.
+Cast order is `PrepareCast`, `CommitAbility`, a cooldown tag, a server energy spend, optional plant (walk-speed scale while casting), then the montage. `UAnimNotify_AbilityEvent` fires `Ability.1` through `Ability.4`. `UAbilityTask_WaitGameplayEvent` waits for that tag.
+If the montage ends with no notify, the hit still fires.
+A listen host plays the montage locally and again from replication. `bCastMontageDone` keeps BlendOut and Interrupted from ending the ability twice.

-Cooldown is a loose tag on the Ability System Component, not a timer on the ability object. `CanActivateAbility` can run on the CDO, which has no world. `ResolveCooldownTag` maps the class back to the hero slot.
-Cooldown reduction scales the duration, clamped to 0–0.8.
-Energy is a server number.
+Cooldown is a loose tag on the Ability System Component, not a timer on the ability object. `CanActivateAbility` can run on the CDO, which has no world, so `ResolveCooldownTag` maps the class back to the hero slot.
+Cooldown reduction scales duration, clamped to 0–0.8.
+Energy is spent only on authority.
 Predicting the spend rubber-bands the bar.

 ### Ability types

-Each child is a delivery type, not a hero name.

 `UGA_MobaTrace` is a yaw-flattened sphere sweep.
-Predicted activate plays the swing.
-Only authority writes Health.
-Looking up doesn't throw the sweep into the sky.
+Prediction plays the swing.
+Authority writes Health.
+Pitch is ignored, so the sweep stays level when you look up.

-`UGA_MobaProjectile` uses camera direction, not actor yaw, so orbs can lob.
+`UGA_MobaProjectile` uses camera direction rather than actor yaw, so orbs can lob.
 Authority spawns the damaging bolt.
-The owning client, if it isn't also the host, spawns a cosmetic copy.
-A listen host already has the authority bolt, so it doesn't spawn a second visual.
-The projectile actor itself doesn't replicate (`bReplicates = false`).
+The owning client spawns a cosmetic copy unless it is also the listen host, which already has the authority actor.
+The projectile does not replicate (`bReplicates = false`).

 `UGA_MobaGroundAoE` is hold to aim, release to confirm.
 The client sends `ServerConfirmGroundTarget` with the point it traced.
-The server doesn't re-trace the camera.
-Damage is an expanding wave on the ability instance. `InstancedPerActor` is what lets that wave survive `EndAbility`; it isn't a tick on the pawn.
+The server does not re-trace the camera.
+Damage is an expanding wave on the ability instance. `InstancedPerActor` is why that wave can outlive `EndAbility`.

 `UGA_MobaBeam` leaves `bEndOnMontage` off.
 Timers tick damage along a smoothed aim. `UMobaBeamComponent` replicates start, direction, and range with `COND_SkipOwner`. `State.Beaming` blocks retrigger.

-`UGA_MobaDash` has to send WASD for that frame with the activate (`bSendMoveDirection`), or the server dashes the wrong way.
-Motion is `UAbilityTask_ApplyRootMotionConstantForce` through Character Movement, so the SavedMove includes it. `SetActorLocation` on the client rubber-bands.
+`UGA_MobaDash` sends this-frame WASD with the activate (`bSendMoveDirection`).
+Without that, the server dashes the wrong way.
+Motion is `UAbilityTask_ApplyRootMotionConstantForce` through Character Movement, so it is included in the SavedMove. `SetActorLocation` on the client rubber-bands.

 Hits go through `UMobaCombatLibrary::ApplyMobaDamage`.
-That function returns false unless the target has authority, so a simulated copy never writes Health.
-Friends are ignored (`MobaIsEnemy`).
-Self-effects like lifesteal apply on the first successful target only, so a multi-hit doesn't stack them.
+It returns false unless the target has authority, and it ignores friends (`MobaIsEnemy`).
+Self-effects such as lifesteal apply on the first successful target only.

 ### Attributes and abilities

-There's one `UMobaAttributeSet` on the ASC.
+There is one `UMobaAttributeSet` on the ASC.
 Heroes, minions, and towers all use it (`GetFromActor`).
 Fields replicate with `REPNOTIFY_Always`: health, energy, gold, their regen, damage modifier, cooldown reduction, resist, and move speed.

-Abilities don't hard-wire those fields except two knobs on the ability CDO, `EnergyCost` and `Cooldown`.
-The rest of the kit is a raw number: trace damage 35, bolt 25, and so on.
+Abilities only hard-wire `EnergyCost` and `Cooldown` on the CDO.
+Kit damage is a raw number on the ability: trace 35, bolt 25, and so on.

 **CanActivate** checks `HasEnergy(EnergyCost)`.
 Dead and stunned tags also block.

-**Commit** calls `StartCooldown`, which scales duration by `1 - CDR` (CDR clamped to 0.8). `SpendEnergy` runs only on authority so the bar doesn't rubber-band.
+**Commit** calls `StartCooldown`, which scales duration by `1 - CDR` (CDR clamped to 0.8). `SpendEnergy` runs only on authority.

 **Hit** is `ApplyMobaDamage(Target, Amount, Instigator)`.
 Amount is the ability's Damage.
 Incoming is multiplied by the attacker's `DamageModifier`, then by `1 - target.DamageResistance` (resist clamped to 0.9).
-The HUD ability text multiplies the same way, so the number you read is the number that lands.
+The HUD ability text uses the same formula.

 **On-hit specs** are `FMobaEffectSpec` on the ability.
 Heal writes Health, clamped to max.
-Slow, stun, and haste go to `UMobaStatusComponent`, not the set.
-Slows stack multiplicatively.
-Values over 1 are treated as percent, so `20` is 20%.
-Stun also sets `State.Stunned` on the ASC and cancels beam and hold.
+Slow, stun, and haste go to `UMobaStatusComponent`.

 The shop writes the same set. `EMobaShopStat` maps Damage to `DamageModifier`, Health to max and current, Energy to max and current, and so on.
-Repeat buys cost `base * 1.2^n`.
-Fountain overlap, or death, is the only place `ServerBuyOffer` runs.
-Buy +10% damage once, and every trace, bolt, slam, and beam tick scales.
-You don't touch the ability Blueprints.
+Repeat buys cost `base * 1.2^n`. `ServerBuyOffer` only runs in the fountain or while dead, and it re-checks gold and catalog.
+One +10% damage buy scales every trace, bolt, slam, and beam tick.
+The ability Blueprints do not change.

 Minions and towers initialize a subset: health, damage modifier, resist, gold on kill.
-When a tower hits a minion, it ignores modifier and resist and deals a percent of max HP, so wave clear stays even as they level.
+A tower hitting a minion ignores modifier and resist and deals a percent of max HP, so wave clear stays even as heroes buy.
 Last-hit gold uses a kill-credit window on whoever damaged the victim.

-Lasting numbers live on the attribute set.
-Short effects live on an effect spec.
-A shop item and a slow shot can both change a fight that way, without two pipelines.

 ### Effects